kc3-lang/kc3/README.md

  - libkc3
    - Struct update `%Module{old | field1: value, field2: value}`
-   - `List.map_join()` useful for intermediate template rendering
+   - Added `List.map_join()` for intermediate template rendering
+   - Added `List.map_filter()` for macro-style mapping and filtering without adding a function frame per iteration
    - removed alloc calls from `Callable` call eval execution path
    - fixed EOF conditions in the parser
-   - [TODO] marshall facts db as full data structures and not as logical triples
+   - marshall facts db as full data structures and not as triples
    - [TODO] kc3 to C
    - [TODO] kc3 to Common Lisp

+ - kc3c
+   - kc3c compiles (caches) loading of kc3 files to kc3c files
+   - fixed lib files so that Makfile now builds the whole of lib/kc3/0.1

  - IKC3/KC3S
    - report errors with more context